johnston9/shot-caller/TESTING.md

 </h2>

 #### Scene Characters/Bg
+- Description: This section contains the Scene's Characters and Background information.
+Admin can add/edit Scene Characters and BG here.
+Characters are added by a dropdown containing all Characters added to the Project.
+Selecting a Character automatically fills it's Role and Number input.<br>
+Characters can be added to the Project on the "Add Character" form in the "Characters" feature or here in the "Add New Characters "form.

 - Use Case: View the Scene Characters/Bg Section<br>

-  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section.
+  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section wirh the currenly added Characters and Background.

 <p align="center"> <strong>The Characters/Bg Section</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/charbg.png" width="50%">
 </h2>

-- Use Case: Add New Characters to the Project<br>
+- Use Case: Add New Characters for the Project<br>

-  1. Click on "Add Character" tab on the Characters/Bg Section to open the Add Characters form.<br>
+  1. Click on "Add Character" tab on the Characters/Bg Section to open the "Add Characters" form.<br>
-  2. Click on "Add New Characters" tab in the Add Characters Section to open the Add New Characters form.<br>
+  2. Click on "Add New Characters" tab to open the Add New Characters form.<br>
   3. Enter the "Role" name - "Fritz".<br>
   4. Select a Character number from one of the three inputs boxes.<br>
     Clicking on "Number 1 - 30" opens a dropdown with all the current unused "1 - 30" Numbers.<br>